 A business partnership is one of the three main business types in Australia, with others being a sole trader and company.
 A partnership means you enter business with one or more people and divide all profits.
 A partnership needs to have its own Tax File Number (TFN) and Australian Business Number (ABN).
 Similar to a sole trader structure, partnerships are taxed based on each partner’s individual income.
 Furthermore, partners are responsible for the finances of the venture.
 This means that partners will be responsible for repaying any debts the business owes.
 The only way you can legally formalise the terms of your partnership is to have an agreement.
 This agreement should set out the terms of ownership, control and termination of the venture.

 1. Percentage of ownership

-There should be an established understanding of how much each partner is contributing toward the partnership, whether it’s percentage of the inventory or percentage of initial investment.
+There should be a clear understanding of how much each partner is contributing toward the partnership, whether it’s a percentage of the inventory or percentage of initial investment.
 This will establish the amount each partner is contributing toward the partnership as well as determine what areas each partner is responsible for maintaining.
 This could be the case when one partner decides to be more hands on with the business, and the other only decides to invest money and be involved in the decision making process of the business.
 Problems can arise if partners are unclear on what their contributions are expected to be.